Avira Review: Quick Expert Summary

-I was also pretty impressed with Avira’s driver updater, which scanned all of my software and notified me which programs were out-of-date.
+I was also pretty impressed with Avira’s driver updater, which scanned all of my software and notified me which programs were out of date.
 Keeping software updated isn’t just a matter of performance or quality — software updates frequently contain security patches that close up security vulnerabilities.
-Avira’s driver updater is a really useful security feature that can ensure that your device is protected from the majority of known exploit attacks.
+Avira’s driver updater is a really useful security feature that can ensure your device is protected from the majority of known exploit attacks.

 The battery usage manager isn’t very impressive, though — it can put your system into a low power mode, which dims your screen and prevents automatic updates, but it doesn’t track which apps or processes are taking up your battery life, like Android and iOS do for mobile users.

-However, I still think BullGuard’s game booster is much better, because of the way it actually reallocates system processes on multi-core PCs so that games can run more efficiently — BullGuard and McAfee’s game boosters are the only tools on the market that have actually allowed me to increase my graphic settings and frame rates while gaming.
+While I really like Avira’s game booster, I still think Norton’s game booster is better, because of the way it reallocates system processes so that games can run more efficiently.
+Norton’s game booster is the only tool on the market that has actually allowed me to increase my graphic settings and frame rates while gaming.

 But overall, I’m really happy with Avira’s device optimization features — they’re some of the most advanced of any system tune-up tools that I’ve tested.